 We’re talking about what’s involved in a hearing test.
-The first part is to ascertain the health and integrity of the auditory pathways.
+The first and most basic part of hearing tests is to ascertain the health and integrity of the auditory pathways.

-We talked about how you need to have a clear channel leading inside the ear.
-We talked about the middle ear being the mechanical room.
-Now we’re talking about the third part of the year which we call the inner ear, or the nerve.
+In our previous blogs, we talked about the importance of having a clear channel leading inside the ear.
+We talked about the middle ear being the “mechanical” room.
+Now, we’re talking about the third part of the year which we call the inner ear, or the nerve.

-This nerve really has two parts.
-One portion controls your balance another portion controls your hearing.
-This whole nerve is full of dense fluid and inside that fluid and inside there are about 20,000 little cilia or hair cells.
-They kind of look like a hair on your hand, but microscopically obviously.
+This nerve has two parts; one portion controls your balance another portion controls your hearing.
+This whole nerve is full of dense fluid and inside that fluid are about 20,000 little cilia or hair cells.
+They kind of look like a hair on your hand, but on a microscopic level.

-And what’s amazing is that each one of these little hair structures controls a pitch or a tone.
-Those hairs in your ear, kind of like the hairs on top of my head could change over time.
-That could be caused by just simple aging process, by toxic noise, by medications.
-Lots of things that can damage that nerve.
-In fact 90% of all hearing loss happens because of atrophy or damage to this portion.
+These changes could be caused by just simple aging process, by toxic noise, or by medications.
+Lots of things can damage that nerve.
+In fact, 90% of all hearing loss happens because of atrophy or damage to this portion.

-Here at HearCare, we’ve got a couple different ways we can assess that.
+Here at HearCare Audiology, we’ve got a couple different ways we can assess that.
 The hearing test is done in a sound booth.
-Our procedures allow us to tell us whether his hearing loss may be caused by a temporary condition or more of a permanent damage to the nerve.
+Our procedures allow us to determine whether the hearing loss is caused by a temporary condition or more of a permanent damage to the nerve.